California Public Utilities Commission: Transportation network companies

 A transportation network company (TNC) is a company that uses an online-enabled platform to connect passengers with drivers using their personal, non-commercial, vehicles.
 Examples include Lyft, Uber, Wingz, Haxi and Summon.

 The definition of a TNC was created by the CPUC in 2013, as a result of a rulemaking process around new and previously unregulated forms of transportation.
 Prior to the definition, the CPUC had attempted to group TNC services in the same category as limousines.
-Taxi industry groups opposed the creation of the new category, arguing that TNCs are taking away their business as illegal taxicab operations.
+Taxi industry groups opposed the creation of the new category, arguing that TNCs are taking away their business as illegal taxi operations.

 The CPUC established regulations for TNC services at the same time as the definition.
 These included driver background checks, driver training, drug and alcohol policies, minimum insurance coverage of $1 million, and company licensing through the CPUC.

 Intrastate airlines

-Prior to the federal Airline Deregulation Act in 1978, the CPUC regulated intrastate airlines operating in California including jet air carriers as Pacific Southwest Airlines (PSA) and Air California; both no longer exist.
+Prior to the federal Airline Deregulation Act in 1978, the CPUC regulated intrastate airlines operating in California including jet air carriers Pacific Southwest Airlines (PSA) and Air California; neither still exists.